 Business Developer ETP

-– It must be to convert machines used in forestry.
-Forestry is an industry that has long been considered difficult to electrify, largely due to a lack of infrastructure, but with the rapid technological developments we are seeing today, I don't think it's that far off.
-Sweden has a large forestry industry, and if it were powered to a greater extent by electrified applications, we would see significant environmental benefits.
-And that is precisely what drives me: to make a real difference in the green transition.
+It would have to be forestry machines.
+Forestry has long been considered difficult to electrify, largely due to a lack of infrastructure.
+But given the rapid pace of technological development we are seeing today, I don’t believe that future is far away.
+Sweden has a large forestry sector, and if a greater share of its machinery were electrified, the environmental benefits would be significant.
+That is what truly motivates me – the opportunity to make a real difference in the green transition

 With nearly 50 years of experience developing solutions for mobile machinery, we understand what it takes to succeed.
 Partnering with ETP makes the transition easier – and the solution better.
 Contact or follow us to find out more.